Anthony Mark Spencer: The Milperra Massacre

-The Comancheros led by Ross had been waiting to ambush the Bandidos, but let their guard down when Spencer and the rest were half a hour late to the Viking Tavern.
-As Spencer arrived at the Viking Tavern, he noticed the Comancheros were present with guns, but decided to continue to avoid looking like a coward.
 It remains unclear even today who fired the first shot, but it is clear that the shoot-out in the parking lot of the Viking Tavern began very shortly after the Bandidos arrived.
 During the clash in the parking lot of the Viking Tavern, the Comancheros and Bandidos fought each other with their fists, baseball bats and guns.
-Despite his machismo, Spencer stayed in his car during the shoot-out and only got out to assist with pulling away the wounded.
+Despite his machismo, Spencer stayed in the car during the shoot-out and only got out to assist with pulling away the wounded.
 By the time the police arrived, four Comancheros, two Bandidos and Leanne Walters, an innocent teenage girl caught in the crossfire, were all dead.
+Spencer did not take any responsibility for the shoot-out, telling a policemen "yeah.
+It's war, real war too.
+That Scottish cunt, Jock, he caused all of this".
+Later that night, Spencer met Denholm and broke down in tears as he cried hysterically: "They killed us.
+Shadow and Chop are dead.
+They wanted to kill us, babe.
+They were trying to kill us".
+At that point, Spencer could say no more and just collapsed amid his tears.